 - 1. A way to represent mathematical and logical relationships between variables in the form of computations and assignment of values, and algorithms that describe how to do a series of computations. - 2.
-A way to generate random numbers and random variates. - 3.
+A way to generate random numbers and use them to sample observations from various distributions. - 3.
 A means to repeat a series of computations, thus implementing replications.

 This list is minimal.
-If any of these features is missing, the platform cannot be easily used for simulation.
-All popular spreadsheets have these features.
+All of these features are necessary for the platform to be used for simulation.
+Most popular spreadsheets have these features.
 In addition, the following features are available in most spreadsheets to make the process quick and reliable: